 Collection Procedural Questions

-- If you are not granted an Offer-in-Compromise and you are unable to pay your delinquent taxes in full at this time, you still may be eligible for an installment agreement.
-For example, you can file Form 433-D (PDF), Installment Agreement, which is a request for a direct debit installment agreement.
-The user fee for that is $52.
-Refer to Tax Topic 202 - Tax Payment Options, for more information on paying in installments.
+If your application is rejected and you are unable to pay your delinquent taxes in full at the time, you may still be eligible for an installment agreement.
+Refer to Tax Topic 202 - Tax Payment Options, for more information on paying in installments, user fees, etc.

 Category: IRS Procedures